dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 To prepare for Consensus decisions, DAG-T implementations usually expose an API allowing the Consensus protocol to inject input into the DAG.
 The is no commonly accepted standard for doing this in the literature.
 Existing DAG-T APIs are blocking message transmissions.
-Such APIs must regularly ask the Consensus protocol to provide input to embed in transmissions, such as coin tosses (e.g., in [Aleph](https://arxiv.org/pdf/1908.05156.pdf), [Narwhal](https://arxiv.org/abs/2105.11827)).
+Such APIs must regularly ask the Consensus protocol to provide input to embed in transmissions, such as coin-tosses (e.g., in [Aleph](https://arxiv.org/pdf/1908.05156.pdf), [Narwhal](https://arxiv.org/abs/2105.11827)).